ludo6577/Unity/README.md

    Hope Crest  			  	  ----- Enemy-free zone before "middleway challenge"
 	|					2 ways to come from : "Passage of the damned" or "Forest Passage")
 	|
-  "middleway challenge" 		  ----- A "Final Boss" (determined by LVL player and Ecosystem, should be strong)
+  "middleway challenge" 		  ----- A "Final Boss" (Force determined by LVL player and Type Determined by         |					Ecosystem, must be strong)
 	|
    Secret way to the Peak where a bonus life awaits the player.